chat bubble headphones

 If you’ve been diagnosed with kidney disease or have recently had a kidney transplant and are looking for travel insurance, you may have found getting a quote difficult.

 If so, AllClear could help.
 AllClear believes everyone has the right to travel and a pre-existing medical condition shouldn’t stop you from seeing the world.
-AllClear are specialists in medical travel insurance and we’re able to cover people who may have been refused a quote elsewhere.
+AllClear are specialists in travel insurance with medical conditions and we’re able to cover people who may have been refused a quote elsewhere.

 Our online medical travel insurance screening process is quick and easy to use, giving you a range of quotes from providers to choose from.